Mohali23/Kalbonyan_Elmarsos/Udemy/Build Responsive Real-World Websites with HTML and CSS/Section_3 CSS Fundamentals/#2 Inline Internal and External CSS/readme.md

 </head>
 ```

-Let me explne this tag/
+Let me explne this tag\
 in the `<link>` tag we have two attributes

 `href` we used this attribute before with the `<a href="URL">` tag, Also this attribute does the same thing, but the different thing is we set the path file not the URL